The Information Machine

 Narrative

-The Mini Shai-Hulud supply chain campaign, launched by threat actor TeamPCP on May 11, 2026, compromised more than 1,000 SaaS environments [1], stole approximately 3,800–4,000 GitHub internal repositories via a poisoned VS Code extension [2][3], and breached 30 EU institutions via the Trivy container scanner [4].
-Concurrent campaigns hit adjacent developer trust surfaces: an AntV ecosystem attack faked Sigstore provenance badges across 600+ packages [5], TrapDoor compromised 34+ packages across npm, PyPI, and crates.io [6], and 73 Microsoft-signed packages contained credential-stealing code that activated when developers opened them in AI coding agents [7].
-GitHub described the packages' removal as a terms-of-service violation; Ars Technica argued that framing misled users about potential system compromise.
+The AI cybersecurity threat landscape took shape through large-scale supply chain attacks beginning in May 2026.
+TeamPCP's Mini Shai-Hulud campaign compromised more than 1,000 SaaS environments [1], stole approximately 3,800–4,000 GitHub internal repositories via a poisoned VS Code extension [2][3], and breached 30 EU institutions via the Trivy container scanner [4].
+Adjacent campaigns targeted developer trust: an AntV ecosystem attack faked Sigstore provenance badges across 600+ packages [5], TrapDoor compromised 34+ packages across npm, PyPI, and crates.io [6], and Google's GTIG confirmed the first criminal AI-generated zero-day [7].
+A maximum-critical vulnerability in Microsoft 365 Copilot allowed 2FA code and email theft via prompt injection in third-party content [8].

 Timeline

-• 2026-06-30: Researchers demonstrate 'false reality' attack on AI browsers enabling credential and code theft by disabling guardrails; Ars Technica argues the architectural flaw cannot be resolved through reactive guardrail additions [13]
+• 2026-06-30: Researchers demonstrate 'false reality' attack on AI browsers enabling credential and code theft by disabling guardrails; Ars Technica argues the architectural flaw cannot be resolved through guardrail additions.
+[12]

 Perspectives